rust-lang/rfcs/text/0000-io-safety.md

-These two types are conceptual replacements for `RawFd`, and represent owned and borrowed handle values. `OwnedFd` owns a file descriptor, including closing it when it's dropped. `BorrowedFd`'s lifetime parameter ties it to the lifetime of something that owns a file descriptor.
+These two types are conceptual replacements for `RawFd`, and represent owned and borrowed handle values. `OwnedFd` owns a file descriptor, including closing it when it's dropped. `BorrowedFd`'s lifetime parameter says for how long access to this file descriptor has been borrowed.
 These types enforce all of their I/O safety invariants automatically.

 For Windows, similar types, but in `Handle` and `Socket` forms.